Fundación CTIC

 CTIC (Technological Center for Information and Communication) is a non-profit private foundation focused on promoting development in the field of information and communications technology (ICT) in Asturias, Spain.
 It is made up of ICT firms and the Government of the Principality of Asturias.
-CTIC has also hosted the Spanish office of the World Wide Web Consortium (W3C) since 2003, acting as the W3C Chapter for Spain and the Latin-American Spanish-speaking religions.
+CTIC has also hosted the Spanish office of the World Wide Web Consortium (W3C) since 2003, acting as the W3C Chapter for Spain and the Latin-American Spanish-speaking regions.
 This role involves promoting W3C standards among developers and organizations, as well as participating in the research and definition of web standards through various working groups.

 Purpose

 According to its statutes, CTIC's founding purposes are: